hzhao16/Big_Data_project/README.md

 $ python hypothesis2.py
 ```

-For the third hypothesis: Seasonality of complaints.
-We need to first count the total number of heating problems and other problems for each month by running on spark:
+For the third hypothesis: Seasonality of complaints, we need to first count the total number of heating problems and other problems for each month by running on spark:

 ```sh
 $ spark-submit hypothesis3counter.py